azdavis/millet/docs/manual.md

   - String paths (wrapped in quotes) are not supported.
 - The standard basis is made available to all files, regardless of whether files ask for it.
 - Every file is entirely re-analyzed upon a single file change.
 This can make the server slow.
+- Fixity declarations are not imported across files by default.
+You can enable importing fixity declarations with [a setting](#languagefixity-across-files), but this may make Millet slower.

 ## Usage